-I love learning about the past and a seminar on the history of drinking in Los Angeles peaked my interest.
+I love learning about the past and a local gathering to talk about the history of drinking in Los Angeles piqued my interest.

-Did you know the California wine industry started in Los Angeles rather than Northern California?
+Did you know the California wine industry started in Los Angeles and not the Napa Valley?

-I didn’t either until I attended a soirée in Hollywood put on by the Museum of the American Cocktail a division of the National Food & Beverage Foundation called “Imbibing LA: Boozing it Up in the City of Angels – From Sacred Wines to Tiki Bars.”
-It was all about the history of drinking in Los Angeles that included the beginnings of the California wine industry, the first breweries in Downtown Los Angeles, speakeasies during Prohibition and Depression-era Polynesian Palaces.
+I didn’t either until I attended a soirée at an old Hollywood bar put on by the Museum of the American Cocktail a division of the National Food & Beverage Foundation called “Imbibing LA: Boozing it Up in the City of Angels – From Sacred Wines to Tiki Bars.”
+It was all about the history of drinking in Los Angeles that included the beginnings of the California wine industry, the first breweries in Downtown Los Angeles, speakeasies during Prohibition, and Post Depression-era Polynesian Palaces.

-Our lively and alcohol influenced discussion was led by culinary historian Richard Foss.
-He’s also a science fiction writer, theater director, restaurant reviewer and author of “Food in the Air and Space: The Surprising History of Food and Drink in the Skies.”
+Our lively and alcohol-influenced discussion was led by culinary historian Richard Foss.
+He’s also a science fiction writer, theater director, restaurant reviewer, and author of “Food in the Air and Space: The Surprising History of Food and Drink in the Skies.”
 Barkeepers Jeremy Lake and Rhino Williams hosted the event at The Lost Property Bar in Hollywood.
-It’s a deep-wooded Welsh pub that specializes in whiskey and is a fun place to go drinking in Los Angeles.
-There wasn’t a sign in sight so it’s easy to miss off the North East corner of Hollywood and Vine next to the historic Pantages Theatre.
+It’s a deep-wooded Welsh pub that specializes in whiskey and is a trendy drinking establishment in the heart of Hollywood.
+There wasn’t a sign in sight so it’s easy to miss on the North East corner of Hollywood and Vine near the historic Pantages Theatre.

-During the evening, our group of eager food and drink aficionados was served a tasty array of food paired with Los Angeles inspired vintage cocktails that included a:
+During the evening, our group of eager food and drink aficionados was served a tasty array of food paired with Los Angeles-inspired vintage cocktails.
+They included:

 - Bamboo cocktail made with the addition of orange oil – late 1800’s

-- The Bang – made with Dutch gin, ginger, cider, and nutmeg
+- Wiz Bang Cocktail – made with Dutch gin, ginger, cider, and nutmeg

 - The Los Angeles Cocktail